-How to Answer the Question "Is the Tooth Fairy Real?"
+How to Talk to Your Child About the Tooth Fairy

 Parents have kept the idea of the tooth fairy alive for generations.
 This benevolent being adores young children and is grateful for those healthy, white baby teeth.
 With the help of some easy tooth fairy ideas, she can make the whole ordeal of your child's teeth falling out both fun and magical.
 Plus, the tooth fairy provides an excellent incentive for encouraging young kids to pay attention to their oral health and take care of their teeth.
 So what do you do when your child questions her existence?
 Just follow these strategies.